The whole Icelandic nation goes wild on New Year's Eve in Iceland.

 After the fireworks start fading out at around 1 am the younger generation starts flocking to the discos.
 Very few restaurants used to stay open in Reykjavík on New Year's Eve and that caused a problem for tourists, who wanted to dine out on that evening.
 This is a family celebration and everybody is busy shooting fireworks and wants to be with their families.

 As more and more tourists are visiting us at this time of year the demand for restaurants being open is greater, so more restaurants stay open now.
-Here is a list of opening hours in Reykjavík during the holidays.
-It was not updated in 2020 due to Covid-19.

 The bonfire and Northern Lights in Seltjarnarnes